 PTSD, chronic pain, and trauma can affect children and adults.
-When a traumatic event occurs, that experience of a particular moment becomes "frozen in time."
-When you remember this event, it might evoke a strong emotional reaction and can make you feel like you’re reliving the same event (just as if were happening in this very moment).
+When a traumatic event occurs, our brain goes into fight or flight mode and oftentimes gets stuck there.
+When you remember this event, it might evoke a strong emotional reaction and can make you feel like you’re reliving the same event (just as if it were happening in this very moment).
 The images, sounds, smells, and feelings seem to get stuck in your brain.
 This happens because your brain is reacting as if you’re still in danger.
 This can be exhausting for a person when you feel you have to constantly be on high alert throughout the day.
 You are physically present, yet feel so mentally disconnected from your surroundings.

 What is EMDR and How Does EMDR Therapy Help People Overcome Trauma?

-Through EMDR therapy, healing takes place when you no longer relive the images, sounds, and feelings associated with the memory are no longer re-lived when the event is brought to mind.
+Following EMDR therapy, the images, sounds, and feelings associated with the memory are no longer re-lived when the event is brought to mind.
 You still remember what happened, but it is less upsetting and disturbing.
 This is where the true healing can begin and you can finally take control back into your hands.

-This happens because EMDR therapy combines different elements to maximize treatment effects.
-It involves attention to the past, present, and future.
-Focus is given to past disturbing memories and related events as well as to current situations.
+A unique element to EMDR therapy is that our approach involves intervening at the past, present, and future.
+Interventions take place through exploring past disturbing memories, present triggers and issues, and future ways of managing emotions and triggers.
 We will take a look and reframe negative beliefs that might cause distress and interfere with your interpersonal functioning; helping you develop the skills and attitudes you need for positive future actions and relationships.

-EMDR therapy is very effective.
-It includes memory processing and resource building so that you have the coping strategies you need to manage overwhelming emotions and deal with feelings related to the traumatic experience in a healthy way.
+Altogether, EMDR therapy is very effective.
 Because EMDR uses bilateral stimulation (stimulation of both sides of the brain), memories are re-processed and stored in the brain appropriately.
 This will help to alleviate your suffering and discomfort in a relatively short period of time.
-You will feel less anxious and able to reframe the traumatic incident, get some perspective about your life, and think about your future.
+You will feel less anxious and less triggered by day-to-day experiences.

 EMDR therapy also has proven to be helpful in the treatment of panic attacks, complicated grief, and disturbing memories, phobias, performance anxiety, pain disorders, stress reduction, addictions, and personality disorders.
-This approach is safe and effective for children and adults and enables people to heal from the symptoms and emotional distress that are the result of disturbing life experiences.
+This approach is safe and effective for children and adults and enables people to heal from the symptoms and emotional distress that were caused by disturbing life experiences.